lvgl/lvgl/docs/others/observer.rst

 - observers: attached to subjects to be notified on value change

-I typical use case looks like this:
+A typical use case looks like this:

 .. code:: c
     //It's a global variable